Feche/eru-mta/README.md

 Multi Theft Auto multigamemode server, including lobby, gamemode selection UI, clans/teams, Youtube integration among other things.

 This was once my server, I now release it to the public.
-It's at least 99% done, bug-free and ready to be enjoyed!
+It's 100% done, bug-free and ready to be enjoyed!

 LUA & MySQL.